Charlesverde/30-Days-Of-JavaScript/readMe.md

 </html>
 ```

-Now, you just wrote your first inline script.
 We can create a pop up alert message using the _alert()_ built-in function.

 ### Internal Script

 The internal script can be written in the _head_ or the _body_, but it is preferred to put it on the body of the HTML document.
-First, let us write on the head part of the page.

 ```html
 <!DOCTYPE html>